-The fat free yogurt that I use is also high in sodium at 160 mg. per 1 cup serving.
+The yogurt I use is also high in sodium at 160 mg. per 1 cup serving.
 I use very small amounts of yogurt in my cooking so that the total sodium count remains low.
 There are Greek yogurts with only 85 mg. of sodium per 1 cup serving that are more expensive.
 These yogurts are thicker, and serve well as a substitute for sour cream.
 You can adjust the total sodium content of the recipe downward if you chose to use low sodium Greek yogurt.

 Evaporated milk that is 2% fat has a sodium content of 35 mg. per two Tablespoons, a total sodium content of 420 mg. of sodium for a 12 ounce can.
 I do not add any salt to recipes that use evaporated milk, which lowers the sodium contribution by the milk to acceptable levels when there are 4 or more servings.

 The unsweetened soy milk that I use has a total of only 30 mg. of sodium per 1 cup serving.

 Most brands of packaged tofu have zero milligrams of sodium.
 Read your labels, and try to find no salt added tofu.
 If your tofu has sodium, adjust the amount of sodium in the recipe upward according to the amount of sodium added.

 There are several brands of no salt added chopped tomatoes, tomato sauce and tomato paste in my local markets.
 Some are organic, some are not.
 I use the products with the lowest possible sodium content.
 They are as follows: